rebelsky/csc207c/_readings/designing-data-structures.md

   same array, but with an index field that is one higher than the index field of the parameter.
 This method should only take a constant number of steps.
-* The `nullp` method will be more complex, since we are not changing the size of the array.
+* The `isNull` method will be more complex, since we are not changing the size of the array.
 Instead, we will note that the list is empty if the index is greater than the largest possible index in the array (in Java and C, that's when the index is greater